CDSC Spring Symposium 2019

 Using Scalar for History and Perceptions of Place with Andrew Gillreath-Brown, PhD Candidate, Department of Anthropology, WSU

-Digital Storytelling with Rebecca Goodrich, Senior Instructor in English; Assistant Director of Digital Technology and Culture, WSU
+Digital Storytelling with Rebecca Goodrich, Clinical Assistant Professor, Digital Technology and Culture faculty, WSU

 StoryMaps with David Bolingbroke, PhD Candidate, Department of History, WSU